 The closeness he had with and affinity he felt towards his Polish compatriots strongly impregnated and influenced his literary work.
 Every single one of his books and novels have been inspired by his fervent love for his country – a country, let us not forget, that wasn’t even on the map of Europe when he wrote them.

 Sienkiewicz’s most famous works include his Trilogy and the stand-alone Quo Vadis.
 Both of them share this same vision of Poland, and if this feature is more noticeable in the Trilogy, three volumes set in 17th century Poland, the topic of the Polish nation and its people’s suffering are keenly expressed, though in a more metaphorical way, in Quo Vadis.

 Quo Vadis tells the story of Marcus Vinicius and his lover, the barbarian hostage Lygia, in the greatest context of the persecution of Christians under Nero.
 The plot revolves around Lygia being herself a Christian.
 But what’s the link between 19th century Poland, when Sienkiewicz wrote the novel, and the reign of Nero?
 If these two periods appear not to have any connection for the modern reader at first sight, Sienkiewicz shaped and constructed Quo Vadis as a reflection of the times he lived in.

-Since the three partitions at the end of the 18th century, Poland did not exist as a country on the map anymore.
+Since the three partitions at the end of the 18th century, Poland did not exist as a country.
 When Sienkiewicz wrote his novel, the country was still divided between Prussia, Austria-Hungary and Russia – the author’s native city, Wola Okrzejska, being located in the Russian-controlled territory.

 A nation without a country